|

 THE CASINO

-The Stakis Casino is a glamorous and charming location where you
+The Gala Casino at Ocean Village is a glamorous location where you

 can enjoy a night to the fullest.
-Its gaming tables are open from
+With traditional casino games, a Poker

 CITY GATES AND FORTIFICATIONS